 Compression stockings can be found in pharmacies or online stores.

 A review study from 2010 reports that sea pine extract, Pinus maritima, and Butcher's broom extract, Ruscus aculeatus, may both reduce leg swelling, or edema, that is often associated with varicose veins.
 Ruscus aculeatus is available to purchase in health stores and online.

-Essential oils should be diluted in carrier oils before being applied topically or used in a diffuser for aromatherapy.
+Plant extracts and essential oils should be diluted in carrier oils before being applied topically or used in a diffuser for aromatherapy.

 4. Dietary changes

 Potassium-high foods, such as almonds and pistachio nuts, can help varicose veins by reducing water retention in the body.

 - leafy vegetables

 - some fish, such as salmon and tuna